Selvam-DG/C_Program/README.md

 - Array elements can be passed to a function by calling the function by value (i.e, pass array elements), or by reference (i.e, pass addresses of array elements)
 - A pointer when incremented always points to an immediately next location of its type.
 - Compiler doesn’t perform bounds checking on an array.
+- *array[i] = *(*array+i))
+- It is possible to construct multidimensional arrays.
+- A 2-D array is a collection of several 1-D arrays.
+- A 3-D array is a collection of several 2-D arrays.
+- All elements of a 2-D or a 3-D array are internally accessed using pointers.